Devondrick Walker: Australia and Indonesia (2022–2025)

+Coaching career

+Walker worked as a volunteer skills coach with the Perth Lynx during the 2023–24 WNBL season.

+For the 2025–26 WNBL season, Walker joined the Perth Lynx as an assistant coach.

 Personal life

 Walker is good friends with former teammates Jonathon Simmons and Bryce Cotton.
 Walker grew up idolising Detroit Pistons' great Isiah Thomas.

 Walker and his wife have a daughter.